StrayDragon/flask-x-openapi-schema/README.md

 # Install from PyPI
 pip install flask-x-openapi-schema

-# From the repository root
+# From the repository root using uv (recommended)
+uv pip install -e .

+# Or using pip
 pip install -e .
 ```